GoopsSoup/GoopsSoup/README.md

 ## 🌟 About ME
 - 🎯 **Focus:** Learning AI & LLM
 - 🎮 Hobbies Gaming , Cyclist and Coding
-- 💡 Like to keep learning and new challenges
+- 💡 Like to keep learning and embrace new challenges

 ---